-1.4.3 The Final Examination
+1.4.4 The Final Examination

 The final examination will be held to those who have submitted their MA thesis or MA research paper in the form of face-to-face interview.
 March graduates will have the final examination in mid-February and for September graduates between mid-July to early August.
-The schedule and the venue will be announced in late January for March graduates and early July for September graduates (details are informed on the thesis submission date).
-No inquiries are accepted over the phone or by email.
+The details of the final examination will be announced in late January for March graduates and early July for September graduates No inquiries are accepted over the phone or by email.

-1.4.4 Inquiries regarding grades
+1.4.5 Inquiries regarding grades

-If you have any questions regarding your grades, you may consult with the professor who assigned the grade by submitting an inquiry form through the Educational Affairs Division within the designated period.
-If you are unsatisfied with the response, you may appeal by submitting the designated form within one week after receiving the response.
-The designated forms are available at the Educational Affairs Division, or may be downloaded from the Educational Affairs Division website.
-Appeals regarding grades may only be made for TUFS classes.
+If you have any questions regarding your grades, you may submit the inquiry form to the educational affairs division during the designated period.
+This inquiry form will be used to confirm with the professor in charge.

+If you are unsatisfied with the response, you may make an appeal by submitting the designated form within one week after receiving the response.
+Fill out the designated form and submit it to the Educational Affairs Division.

+The designated forms can be downloaded from the university website during the period one may make an inquiry.
+Inquiries and Appeals regarding grades may only be made for TUFS classes.
+Classes taken through the credit transfer system with the other universities are not included.